A Love of Tennis

 Picture

 One day I went into Ridgemont High School to hire a summer student.
-After several interviews I asked Mariym if she would accept the position.
-She was smart and very ambitious.
-I asked her what she wanted to be and she said a doctor.
-She did go into accounting but whatever she wanted she could accomplish it.
-She worked for us for a few summers.
-Her parents were from Iraq, and her younger brother was at home playing video games all summer.
-She asked me if he could join the program and of course I was delighted.
-Another great kid, with so much enthusiasm but one who just needed an opportunity.
+After several interviews, I came across Mariym, and asked if she would accept the position.
+She was smart and very ambitious, saying she wanted to become a doctor.
+I thought whatever she wanted she could accomplish, and so she worked for us for a few summers.
+Her parents were from Iraq, and she had a younger brother who was at home playing video games all summer.
+She asked me if he could join the program too, and of course, I was delighted.
+Another great kid, with so much enthusiasm, but one who just needed an opportunity.

-When Siyr became quite good at tennis we put him through the Tennis Canada Certification program and now in a leadership position he taught other kids.
-He was a great coach and mentor to the kids but he was also able to make money to attend University.
-Both these two kids left a tremendous mark on our organization and we will be forever grateful for their amazing passion, enthusiasm and kind spirit.
-It really emphasizes the importance tennis can play in changing the lives of those in our community to make our communities a healthier and better place to live through tennis.
+When Siyr became quite good at tennis, we put him through the Tennis Canada Certification program, and now in a leadership position, he taught other kids.
+He was a great coach and mentor to the kids and was able to make money to attend University.
+Both left a tremendous mark on our organization and we will be forever grateful for their passion, enthusiasm and kind spirit.
+It really emphasizes the power tennis can have in changing the lives of those in our communities, as well as making them healthier and a better place to live!

 Rachel